- What is Sinulog Festival? History and Origin of Sinulog Festival

 Sinulog comes from the Cebuano word “sulog” which means “like water current movement” which depicts the forward-backward step of Sinulog dance.

-The Grand Street Parade which is the focal event for Sinulog, normally starts on the third Sunday of January at around 8 or 9 in the morning.
+The Grand Street Parade, which is the focal event for Sinulog Festival, normally starts on the third Sunday of January at around 8 or 9 in the morning.
 On Sunday night, there are pyromusical shows that will treat you to a beautiful display of fireworks.
 There are also a series of fun events organized days and weeks prior to the main festival.
-Here's the schedule of activities for Sinulog Festival 2020:

 Prior to and after the main parade, street parties are everywhere in Cebu during the evening.
 So join the locals, get your face painted and get a beer shower.

 Cebu is one of the best places in the Philippines to enjoy Filipino foods.
-From the famous Lechon, rumba, b-ami or Puso, you will for sure enjoy the local delicacies in Cebu.
+From the famous Lechon, rumba, b-ami or Puso, you will for sure enjoy the local delicacies at Cebu restaurants.
+You can also check out Cebu halal food restaurants.

 Join the grand finale of Sinulog festival with a bang by watching the fireworks display in the evening.